nobrowning/dns-native-agent-naming-resolution/draft-cui-dns-native-agent-naming-resolution.md

 1. Obtain (from Discovery Layer or local policy) a candidate Agent Identifier (FQDN)
 2. Query DNS SVCB records -> obtain version, endpoint, and protocol information
 3. If SVCB is unavailable, use A/AAAA resolution of the Agent Identifier as the default Agent Endpoint
-4. Query DNS TXT records (if present) -> obtain optional application-layer security and descriptor metadata
+4. Query DNS TXT records (if present) -> obtain optional application-layer security and resolution manifest metadata
 5. Apply local security policy (e.g., DNSSEC validation and/or TXT signature validation)
 6. Connect to the selected endpoint and interact according to the selected protocol specification